rotimiakinrinde/Employe-Attrition-Analysis-With-Tableau/README.md

 ### Project Overview

-TechSolutions, a global technology company specializing in software development and IT consulting, has been facing high employee attrition.
+TechSolutions, a global technology company specialising in software development and IT consulting, has been facing high employee attrition.
 This project aims to analyze attrition patterns using data-driven insights to identify key contributing factors and recommend strategies to enhance employee retention and satisfaction.

 ### Problem Statement